nickbrandt/GitLab/doc/ci/yaml/README.md

 list of jobs (or no jobs) to fetch artifacts from.

-To use this feature, define `dependencies` in context of the job and pass a list of all previous jobs from which the artifacts should be downloaded.
+To use this feature, define `dependencies` in context of the job and pass a list of all previous jobs the artifacts should be downloaded from.
 You can only define jobs from stages that are executed before the current one.
 An error will be shown if you define jobs from the current stage or next ones.
 Defining an empty array will skip downloading any artifacts for that job.